balintvecsey/redditbackend/README.md

-# redditbackend
+# redditfrontend
-A simple Reddit clone backend.
+A simple Reddit clone backend, just for practice.